 - Public Bid.
 A public bid to purchase or an exchange offer that has been notified to the Authority can be implemented, provided that the acquirer does not exercise the voting rights attached to the securities (in the alternative, voting rights may be exercised insofar as necessary to protect the financial value of the investment, if a derogation is requested and granted under the terms described below). - Individual waiver.
 Further to a reasoned request by the notifying parties, presented prior to or subsequent to the notification, the Authority may waive the stand-still obligation, after considering the consequences for the undertakings concerned of suspending the concentration or the exercise of voting rights and the negative effects of the derogation to competition.
 The derogation may, if necessary, be accompanied by conditions and obligations to ensure effective competition.
-The Authority is very restrictive in waiving the suspension obligation, as it considers that such waiver can only be granted in very exceptional circumstances, in particular when the non-implementation of the transaction causes grave consequences to the parties, such as imminent bankruptcy (see inter alia case 11/2006, Ibersuizas et al/UEE, decision of 27 April 2006).
+The Authority is very restrictive in waiving the suspension obligation, as it considers that such waiver can only be granted in very exceptional circumstances, in particular when the non-implementation of the transaction causes grave consequences to the parties, such as imminent bankruptcy (see inter alia cases 11/2006, Ibersuizas et al/UEE, decision of 27 April 2006, and 11/2010, Triton/Stabilus, decision of 23 April 2010).